rafaelcgs10/fuzzy-rename-libreto-thumbnails/README.md

 with these files in the games folder.

-Don't forget to give `.txt` of which console you are renaming.
+Don't forget to give the `.txt` file of which console you are renaming.

 This script works recursively in the directory tree.